glpi-project/doc/source/modules/assets/tabs/network-ports.rst

 A WiFi network can be associated to a given port.
 Apart from its name, a WiFi network has an ESSID and is characterized by its type:

-*Infrastructure :* WiFi network with on or several access points and connected clients *Ad-hoc :* WiFi network between similar systems without access points
+*Infrastructure:* WiFi network with on or several access points and connected clients *Ad-hoc:* WiFi network between similar systems without access points

 Management of local loop-back ports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^